sangsongthong-hexterika/MockPenetrationTestingReport/README.md

 I follow TCM Security template, but I made it eaiser to understand for me as a beginner as well as making it a markdown format.
 I plan to add more information based on TCM Security's template in the future.

-At this moment, I have no plan to convert it to PDF because I want to focus improving my report writing without needing to worry about format.
-The PDF conversion will come up later once I am more familiar with writing the report.
+At this stage, the report is presented in Markdown format to prioritize clarity and ease of editing while I continue to refine my reporting skills.
+It will be converted to PDF when required for client delivery or formal presentation.

+I will use this template with both mock reports and real data reports.
+Real clients can reference my the report to this one.

 When copying this file, don't forget to delete this section.